BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 You should mainly focus on 1-4 `LightingResources`, and when you are finished with the level, only then add additional `LightingResources`, and make the final render.
 {.is-warning}

+https://docs.larian.game/Light_probes (In BG3 Larian split Atmosphere to Atsmosphere and Lighting)

 ### TileConstruction
 You build walls, roofs, floors, and other repetitve things with this thing.